 At the annual conference in 2014 and under the editorship of Valentina Cardo, the NZPSA relaunched Women Talking Politics in a new format as an annual research magazine that publishes news items and blind, peer-reviewed research notes by women on politics, including gender and women’s issues.

 The first two issues were funded by the new NZPSA bi-annual grant.
-The 2019 Editors are to be announced.
 The magazine is open to all women and particularly aims to support postgraduates and early career researchers in their efforts to publish.
 Please go to the webpage for further information.